-What are the best options to immigrate to Canada from Afghanistan?
+Perfect time to immigrate to Canada from Afghanistan

 You may pre-qualify for a Canada immigration program.